Which Sewing Machine Is Right for Me?

 Still have questions?
 Feel free to contact us and we’ll help you work through it.

-Note: We updated this blog in April 2020 to include the Stitch Master.
+Note: We updated this blog in February 2021 to include mention of the Leatherwork Sewing Machine.